jgrocho/lein-ver/README.md

 This will create a file (`src/project_name/version.clj`), which takes care of loading `resources/VERSION` and exposing its version information to the project.
+Since you probably already have a version specified in `project.clj`, this will also use that to write a version to `resources/VERSION`.
+This is the only command that treats `project.clj` as authoritative, and should only be run once for each project.

 As per the semantic versioning specification, `lein-ver` makes use of three numeric components: